CardiffARS/cardiffars.github.io/content/events/roundtable-2019-venue.md

 ## Venue

-The Roundtable is being held in the West and South Queen's Buildings of Cardiff University's engineering department.
+The Roundtable was held in the West and South Queen's Buildings of Cardiff University's engineering department.

 {{< figure src="/events/roundtable-2019-room.jpg">}}